 Basic form: Back arched, squat down with feet shoulder-width apart.
 Look upwards and try to keep your hips square as you get as low to the ground as possible without touching the deck.
 Stand up.
 Flex hips outwards.
 That’s a single count.

 For a more in-depth look at the proper form of a squat, check out this video.

 - Mountain Climbers

 As a concealed carrier, you’re not so much worried about running for three miles as you will be about covering ten yards on your way to cover and concealment.
 Cover and concealment keep us alive longer.
 If we are slow, we’re easy targets.
 So we need to be able to sprint over short distances quickly.

 Sprints are also great for improving our cardiovascular endurance.
 In an actual self-defensive gun situation, it’s expected that the concealed carrier’s pulse is going to up significantly.
 Life or death tends to weigh heavily on just about anyone.
 Being able to operate calmly in a high blood pressure situation gives us the advantage.

 - Timed: 10 yards, 50 yards

 - Circuit: 5 x 10 yards, 5 x 50 yards

 - Indian Sprints

 Core muscle strength improves flexibility, strength, endurance.
-They’re the most overlooked muscles because they don’t show up unless you have very little body fat but the effects of strengthening these muscle groups is crucial to real life situations.
-A plank is an iso-metric exercise where you essentially go into the push-up position.
+They’re the most overlooked muscles because they don’t show up unless you have very little body fat but the effects of strengthening these muscle groups are crucial to real-life situations.
+A plank is an isometric exercise where you essentially go into the push-up position.
 Your back should be straight (like a plank), feet together, and you can support yourself on your elbows.
-Pivot your head up so you’re looking slightly up.
+Pivot your head up, so you’re looking slightly up.